hackerdns2/WhySoBroke/README.md

 ### 📁Output

-- The script appends the output of CNAME,SERVFAIL and VULNERABLE records in cname.txt, servfail.txt and vulns.txt respectively.
+- The script saves CNAME,SERVFAIL and VULNERABLE records in cname.txt, servfail.txt and vulns.txt respectively.
-- Note : If you want fresh output then consider removing existing txt files otherwise output will be added to that files.
+- **WARNING!** : Whenever script runs it removes existing txt files so make sure to move/rename them after each scan.

 ### 📌How it works? / Summary